Responsibility to protect: Burundi

-Yemen Crisis
+Yemen crisis

 With the current armed conflict in Yemen, many civilians are facing mass atrocity crimes.
 These crimes are a result of the violence between pro-government forces and regional military as they fight against the Houthi rebels.
 The Houthi rebels and pro-Saleh personnel currently control a majority of Yemen, including the country's capital, Sana’a.
 In addition to the violence between these groups the nation has also been barraged by Saudi-led airstrikes for years.
 Between 26 March 2015 and 8 November 2018, the conflict has resulted in over 6,872 civilian deaths, the majority of these from Saudi-led airstrikes.
 The violence has also led to 2.4 million Yemeni civilians being forcibly displaced leaving 82 percent of the population, equivalent to 21.2 million people, in need of humanitarian assistance.
 The ongoing violence in Yemen has allowed third-party armed groups, such as Al-Qaeda, to take advantage of the instability in the nation.

 Russian invasion of Ukraine, 2022

 Russia’s February 24, 2022 invasion of Ukraine has already had an extreme impact on bordering countries.
 Hundreds of thousands of refugees have been flooding Romania, Poland, and other countries in search of safety.
-While Ukraine is not a part of NATO, and thus not entitled to the security protections offered by the thirty member nations, NATO Member States have considered the risk to sovereignty that Russia’s invasion of Ukraine poses.
-NATO allies are prepared to defend NATO territory if Russia were to attempt to expand its incursion on the territory of NATO Member States.
+While Ukraine is not a part of NATO, and thus not entitled to the security protections offered by the thirty-two member nations, NATO Member States have considered the risk to sovereignty that Russia’s invasion of Ukraine poses.
+NATO allies are prepared to defend NATO territory if Russia were to attempt to expand its incursion onto the territory of NATO Member States.

+Israeli siege on Gaza, 2023

+Jeremy Moses writes that the lack of mention of R2P in the debates about how to respond to the Israeli invasion of the Gaza Strip in 2023 "reveals the fundamental weaknesses of the doctrine", given that information about the crimes committed by the Israeli military in Gaza are widely known internationally.

+Ernesto Verdeja writes that the lack of international response to atrocities in Gaza either solidified the marginalization of R2P or at least revealed that it is irrelevant.